dmachard/lua-dnsdist-ootb/README.md

 ```
 ## Get started

-Below a quick configuration to start dnsdist like a **Forwarding and Caching DNS Server to a pool of DNS public servers
+Below a quick configuration to start dnsdist like a `Forwarding and Caching DNS Server` to a pool of DNS public servers
-with blocklist for ads/tracking/malware domains**.
-The blocklist is a CDB database with hourly reload.
+with blocklist for ads/tracking/malware domains.
+The `blocklist.cdb` file is a CDB database.

 ```lua
 package.path = "/etc/dnsdist/" .. package.path